MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03a_Enable Defender for Cloud on your Azure subscription.md

     ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/8120ec8f-23dc-4636-bc45-b415c7894b8c)

 7. Check the box that is associated with the subscription on which agents will be installed, and click **Install agents.**

+### Alternative actions to upgrade your subscription for Microsoft Defender for Cloud.

+1. Navigate to **Microsoft Defender for Cloud** and, in the left navigation panel under the Management section, click **Environment Settings.**

+2. On the **Microsoft Defender for Cloud | Environment settings blade,** scroll down, expand until your subscription appears and click the relevant subscription.

+3, On the **Settings | Defender plans** blade, select **Enable all plans** and, click **Save.**

 > **Results**: You have upgraded and enabled Defender for Cloud on your Azure subscription.